SKM2227229725/-using-django-basic-website/README.md

 ## Features

-- Fully functional Django project structure
+- Fully functional Django project structure.and used the python libraries.
 - Easy to extend for additional pages or apps
 - Suitable for beginners learning Django
 - Can be deployed locally or on a web server